Back to docs

 • -Allowed HTTP methods: GET, HEAD, OPTIONS, PUT, POST, PATCH, DELETE

-• -Cache policy: Select CachingDisabled (or create a minimal-TTL policy - Flint manages its own caching)
+• -Cache policy: Select CachingDisabled (Flint manages its own caching)

 • -Origin request policy: Select AllViewerExceptHostHeader (CloudFront's managed policy) to forward query strings and cookies